serenity-is/docs/tutorials/multi_tenancy/tenant_selection_in_user_dialog.md

 Signout and login with user *tenant2*.

+When you open *User Management* page, there may be two different cases you may experience.

+First, *tenant2* might be able to open user dialog and change his and any users tenant.
+This happens if your browser cached the *tenant* lookup.

-When you open *User Management* page, you'll see that *tenant2* can't open User dialog.
+In the second case, you'll see that *tenant2* can't open User dialog.
+When you click a user nothing happens.

 If you check browser console (whenever such a thing occurs, you should first check browser console for errors), you'll see an error like this: